root-11/tablite/README.md

 `my_table[column name] = [... data ...]`.

-Tablite uses datatype mapping to HDF5 native types where possible and uses type mapping for non-native types such as timedelta, None, date, time… e.g. what you put in, is what you get out.
+Tablite uses datatype mapping to native numpy types where possible and uses type mapping for non-native types such as timedelta, None, date, time… e.g. what you put in, is what you get out.
 This is inspired by [bank python](https://calpaterson.com/bank-python.html).

 ### Light weight